Norm Macdonald: Influences and views on comedy

 Macdonald said his influences included the comedians Bob Newhart, Sam Kinison, Rodney Dangerfield, Dennis Miller, and the writers Leo Tolstoy and Anton Chekhov.
-In a 2006 interview to promote his new album Ridiculous at The Daily Show, Macdonald mentioned how he grew up listening to albums of fellow Canadians Cheech and Chong all the time, and wanted to make an adult comedy album once he became a professional comedian; Macdonald was also a big fan of Bill Cosby and George Carlin.
+In a 2006 interview to promote his new album Ridiculous on The Daily Show, Macdonald mentioned how he grew up listening to albums of fellow Canadians Cheech and Chong all the time, and wanted to make an adult comedy album once he became a professional comedian; Macdonald was also a big fan of Bill Cosby and George Carlin.

 Speaking about Canada's homegrown comedy industry, Macdonald reflected that he would have liked there to have been more opportunity for him to stay in the country early in his career, stating:

-Now I know there's more of, like, an industry there.
+"Now I know there's more of, like, an industry there.
 Like I was happy that Brent Butt got Corner Gas.
 Because he's a really funny guy.
 But there wasn't that opportunity when I was there.
 I remember Mike MacDonald had one short-lived series, but that was about it.
 Otherwise, there was nothing to do.
 But it was great with standup.
 It was way, way better with standup than in the States.
 Like, I think the standups are generally much better in Canada.
 Because, like, when I was in Canada, none of us had any ambition to do movies or TV because there were no movies or television.
 So it was all standup and we just assumed we'd be standups for our whole lives and that was what was fun.
-And then when I came to the States, I realized, whoa, they don't take their standup very seriously here because they're just trying to do something other than standup and using standup as, like, a springboard to something else that they're generally not as good at.
+And then when I came to the States, I realized, whoa, they don't take their standup very seriously here because they're just trying to do something other than standup and using standup as, like, a springboard to something else that they're generally not as good at."

-Reflecting on the state of modern comedy, he bemoaned the influx of dramatic actors into comedy and comedians into dramatic acting.
+Reflecting on the state of modern comedy, he bemoaned the influx of dramatic actors into comedy and comedians into dramatic acting, commenting, "what young, handsome person is funny?
+I remember on Saturday Night Live hosts would come in.
+You know, like handsome hosts.
+They'd be dramatic actors generally.
+And the publicist would always be like, 'This is a big chance for this guy because he's really a funny guy and people don't know it.
+He's hilarious!'
+And then he'd just suck, you know?
+And then I realized a very important thing: You know how girls always say they like a guy with a sense of humour?
+I think what they do is they just laugh at whatever a handsome guy says.
+So the handsome guys are saying these idiotic jokes and the girls are giggling and laughing.
+They're going to think Mel Gibson is funnier than Shemp.

 During an interview on CTV News with his sister-in-law, Joyce Napier, Macdonald talked about his belief that imitation was the highest form of flattery and his distaste for the "low-hanging fruit" of Donald Trump jokes.